twisted/towncrier/docs/configuration.rst

 ``showcontent``
     A boolean value indicating whether the fragment contents should be included in the news file.

+    Note that orphan fragments (those without an issue number) will still show their content.

     ``true`` by default.

 For example, if you want your custom fragment types to be ``["feat", "fix", "chore",]`` and you want all of them to use the default configuration except ``"chore"`` you can do it as follows: